emca-it/EnergyMonitor/03-00-00-Getting-started/03-00-01-Getting-started.md

 To log in to Energy Monitor:

 1. Enter Energy Monitor URL in web browser
-1. Enter your Username and Passowrd and clikc Log In
+1. Enter your Username and Password and click Log In

 > **Additional Notes** \
 > If more than one authorisation module is configured, you need to select the one you want to use from *Login method* drop down list.